robotronik/Libopencm3_STM32F4_Guide/README.md

 * Setup/configure output channel

 ### Setup Timer
 A STM32F4 as a lot of timer with different possibilities.
-For illustartion purpose we will use only Timer 1 and 2, because they are the most potent one.
+For illustration purpose we will use only Timer 1 and 2, because they are the most potent one.

 The most important parameters for a timer are the **prescaler** and the **period**.
-* The prescaler transforms the clock frequency to a lower frequency easier to aprehend for the user.
+* The prescaler transforms the clock frequency to a lower frequency easier to apprehend for the user.
 Most of the time we for example divide the clock to make a 1 us tick
 * The period is then the temporal distance between two equal values

-1. As the timer is also a periph we need to enable the **clock**
+1. As the timer is also a peripheral we need to enable the **clock**
 2. Choose a **mode** for your Timer (it will not be explained in details as it is in most case not changed from example 2)
 3. For advanced Timer, you need to allow **breaks**
 4. Set the **prescaler**